Internet of Things

 Teaching results

-B. Analyze user needs and formulate the essence of the task
+E. To analyse user needs and formulate the essence of the problem.

-H. Present and defend at a professional level their proposed solutions
+H. To present and defend proposed solutions at a professional level.

-I. Develop technical documentation (report) describing their proposed solution
+I. To prepare technical documentation describing the proposed solution.

 Indicative content